T1t4n25/16x2-LCD-driver/README.md

 # 16x2-LCD-driver
-A simple driver to control a 16x2 LCD
+A simple driver to control a 16x2 LCD using Autosar Architecture